Peking opera: Peking opera around the world

 In addition to its presence in mainland China, Peking opera has spread to many other places.
 It can be found in Hong Kong, Taiwan, and overseas Chinese communities elsewhere.

 Mei Lanfang, one of the most famous Dan performers of all time, was also one of the greatest popularizers of Peking opera abroad.
 During the 1920s, he performed Peking opera in Japan.
 This inspired an American tour in February 1930.
 Although some, such as the actor Otis Skinner, believed that Peking opera could never be a success in the United States, the favorable reception of Mei and his troupe in New York City disproved this notion.
 The performances had to be relocated from the 49th Street Theater to the larger National Theater, and the duration of the tour extended from two weeks to five.
 Mei traveled across the United States, receiving honorary degrees from the University of California and Pomona College.
 He followed this tour with a tour in the Soviet Union in 1935.

-The theatre department at the University of Hawaii at Mānoa has been home to English language Jingju for more than twenty-five years.
-The school offers Asian Theatre as a major and has regular Jingju performances, the most recent being Lady Mu and the Yang Family Generals in 2014.
+The theatre department at the University of Hawaiʻi at Mānoa has been home to English-language Jingju for more than twenty-five years.
+The school offers Asian Theatre as a focus area in its Theatre and Performance Studies program and has regular Jingju performances, the most recent being Lady Mu and the Yang Family Generals in 2014.